jukkaha/copilot-advanced-exercises/README.md

-# Copilot Hackathon - Advanced Track
+# Copilot workshop - Advanced Track

-Exercises for the GitHub Copilot Hackathon - Advanced Track
+Exercises for the GitHub Copilot Workshop - Advanced Track.
+The exercises consist of two parts:
+* Part 1: Individually completed exercises for the morning part of the workshop
+* Part 2: Hackathon carried out in the afternoon in small groups, each group trying to complete an application using Copilot features within given time limit

+**Prerequisites:**
+* Visual Studio Code installed.
+* This repository cloned in VS Code
+    * File => New window
+    * Explorer (the file icons on the left hand side navigation)
+    * "Clone repository"
+* GitHub Copilot and Copilot Chat extensions installed
+* A terminal window open within VS Code (e.g., View > Terminal)
+* Docker or Podman installed (MCP exercises only)

 ## Part 1 exercises
 Individually completed exercises for part 1 of the one-day workshop.